On this page

-- Any Occupation pays a lump sum if you become permanently disabled and are unlikely to work again in your own occupation or any occupation to which you are suited by education, training or experience.
+- Any Occupation if you become permanently disabled and are unlikely to ever work again in your own occupation or any other occupation to which you are suited by education, training or experience.

-- Own Occupation pays a lump sum if you become permanently disabled and are unlikely to work again in your own occupation.
+- Own Occupation if you become permanently disabled and are unlikely to work again in any capacity in your own occupation.
 Because the terms are quite specific and a payout is more likely, this is the most expensive form of TPD insurance.

 How does TPD cover work?

 If you meet the definition of total and permanent disablement in the policy, your cover provides you with a payment designed to help with your medical and rehabilitation treatments and the necessary financial support to replace your previous salary or wage.

 Many super funds offer TPD cover that pays a lump sum of up to $3 million (some retail funds go to $5 million).
 In most cases, however, default TPD cover only pays out around $80,000 to $400,00.

 Generally, TPD cover is automatic for fund members once they reach age 25 as part of their default insurance (unless you choose to opt-out) and it’s debited directly from your super account.
 Following government reforms in 2019, fund members aged 16 to 24 are not automatically covered and need to apply for cover.